catalystneuro/spikeinterface_cloud/README.md

     - If you choose Spot instances, choose a value between 30~50% for the `Maximum % on-demand price`
 2. Create a Job Queue (EC2) associated with the compute environment
 3. Create a Job Definition (EC2)
-    - choose suitable Execution Timeout, Job Attempts and Retry Strategies, if suitable
+    - Choose suitable Execution Timeout, Job Attempts and Retry Strategies
     - Select the base image
     - Command = `python run_script.py`
     - For the Job role configuration, choose an IAM role with permissions to read and write to S3 buckets and with Trusted entities configured like this: